 In traditional development models where scope is defined early in the life cycle, it is essential that changes to baselined scope are controlled.
 A rigorous change control process must be established and maintained on all projects, programmes, and portfolios.
 The purpose of this is to make sure that baselines are secured and only changed with appropriate controls, checks, agreements, and communications.
 As time progresses, the ability to have an impact on the direction of a project diminishes.
 Similarly, as time goes by, the cost of any changes will rise.
 The cost needs to be considered and understood and any change to these parameters may call into question the viability of the project as whole.

 Change Control Process

-Within CPCA, we follow the change control process below.
+Within CPCA, we follow the below process, which comprise of these five steps:

 Diagram 1: Standard Change Control Process

 This process is shown by example in Appendix 2.